PJGV333/GUI_HM_fit/README.md

 # HM fit (PySide6 Version)

-**Authors**
-Pedro Jancarlo Gomez Vega\*, José Octavio Juárez Sánchez, Felipe Medrano Valenzuela, David Octavio Corona Martínez y Karen L. Ochoa Lara\*
+Pedro Jancarlo Gomez Vega*, José Octavio Juárez Sánchez, Ramón Moreno Corral, Felipe Medrano Valenzuela, David Octavio Corona Martínez, and Karen L. Ochoa Lara*

-**Affiliation**
 Grupo de Química Supramolecular, Universidad de Sonora

-\* Corresponding authors
+`* Corresponding authors`

-HM fit is a software platform with a graphical user interface for the quantitative analysis and fitting of host-guest binding models from spectroscopic and nuclear magnetic resonance (NMR) data.
-It supports the study of complexation equilibria by integrating model-based fitting workflows with an accessible PySide6 interface for scientific data analysis.
+HM fit is a PySide6 desktop application for the quantitative analysis and fitting of host-guest and related chemical models from spectroscopy, nuclear magnetic resonance (NMR), and kinetics data.
+The current graphical interface is organized into three modules, `Spectroscopy`, `NMR`, and `Kinetics`, which distinguish equilibrium-style analysis of spectroscopic and chemical-shift measurements from mechanism-based kinetic modeling while providing a unified environment for data handling, numerical fitting, diagnostics, plotting, and export of results.

+In the `Spectroscopy` module, `.xlsx` datasets can be imported with explicit selection of spectra and concentration sheets, configurable channel selection, EFA-assisted workflows, baseline correction, weighting options, and fitted plots with result export.
+The `NMR` module supports `.xlsx` import with concentration-sheet and chemical-shift-sheet selection, signal selection and assignment, model definition, numerical fitting, and export of the resulting analysis.
+The `Kinetics` module provides a dataset import wizard, editable reaction- and mechanism-based kinetic models, global fitting, ODE-based concentration profiles, fit diagnostics, and XLSX export of fitted results.

 ## Architecture

-The project is divided into two main components:
+The project is organized into three main components:
-- `hmfit_core`: The mathematical engine, organized into `solvers`, `utils`, and `processors`.
+- `hmfit_core`: Core numerical routines for equilibrium-model fitting, plotting payloads, exports, and shared utilities.
-- `hmfit_gui_qt`: The PySide6-based graphical user interface.
+- `hmfit_gui_qt`: The PySide6 graphical user interface, including the `Spectroscopy`, `NMR`, and `Kinetics` modules.
+- `hmfit.kinetics`: Kinetics-specific data handling, mechanism parsing, model construction, ODE solving, fitting, diagnostics, and reporting utilities.

 ## Installation